paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 #### Codification
 Section is comprised of section 9205 of Pub.
 L. 117–263.
 Subsec. (c) of section 9205 of Pub.
 L. 117–263 amended [section 2719b of this title](./chapter-038-department-of-state.md#section-2719b).

+#### Training Limitations
+Pub.
+L. 119–60, div.
+E, title II, § 5202, Dec.
+18, 2025, 139 Stat.
+1591, provided that: “The Department [of State] shall require the approval of the Secretary [of State] for eliminations of long-term training assignments.”

 #### Definitions
 For definitions of “Department” and “Secretary” as used in this section, see section 9002 of Pub.
 L. 117–263, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).